Yehudah Glick: Assassination attempt

 On 29 October 2014, Glick gave a speech at the Menachem Begin Heritage Center in Jerusalem.
-According to eyewitness Shay Malka (Parliamentary Assistant of MK Moshe Feiglin), a man on a motorcycle who spoke with a "thick Arab accent" approached Glick as he loaded equipment into the back of his car after speaking at a conference, and asked if he was Yehudah Glick, before shooting him in the chest 4 times and speeding off.
+According to eyewitness Shay Malka (Parliamentary Assistant of MK Feiglin), a man on a motorcycle who spoke with a "thick Arab accent" approached Glick as he loaded equipment into the back of his car after speaking at a conference, and asked if he was Yehuda Glick, before shooting him in the chest 4 times and speeding off.

 Glick survived the assassination attempt, and was taken to Shaare Zedek Medical Center for treatment.
 Glick later told a rabbi that the gunman had apologized before firing at him, saying: "I'm very sorry, but you're an enemy of Al-Aqsa, I have to."

 After having undergone several surgeries, and being heavily sedated, Glick began showing signs of improvement on 5 November.
 He began to recognize family members, and to be able to communicate "yes" or "no" with a nod of the head.
 On 11 November, Glick was finally able to breathe on his own, as well as to speak.
-One of the first people he spoke to after regaining the ability was Knesset Speaker Yuli Edelstein, whom he called by phone, saying, "I know you fight for the right to speak, and for the last few days, I have been fighting to breathe - so, now, I'm breathing alone, and I want to share that with you."
+One of the first people he spoke to after regaining the ability was Knesset Speaker Yuli Edelstein, whom he called by phone, saying, "I know you fight for the right to speak, and for the last few days, I have been fighting to breathe—so, now, I'm breathing alone, and I want to share that with you."
 He was eventually released from hospital on 24 November.

-Police traced the suspected assailant, Mutaz Hijazi, to the mixed Arab/Jewish neighborhood of Abu Tor.
+Police traced the suspected assailant, Mutaz Hijazi, to the mixed Jewish–Arab neighborhood of Abu Tor.
 Israeli police said their attempts at arrest were met by gunfire, a claim Hijazi's family denies, which resulted in Hijazi being shot and killed.
 Following the shootout with police, riots and protests broke out in the Abu Tor neighborhood.
 Police spokesman Micky Rosenfeld stated that the raid of Hijazi's apartment that followed the shoot-out provided them with substantial evidence linking Hijazi to the shooting.
 Hijazi family's claimed the authorities had not provided them with the results of the investigation which links the suspect to the attempted assassination.